bniebuhr/movecology/fix_GPS_data/README.md

 This code was originally used to analyze Black Lion Tamarin (*Leontopithecus chrysopygus*) GPS data.

+You may also find another [script](https://github.com/bniebuhr/movecology/blob/master/fix_GPS_data/calculate_fix_rate_success.R) to calculate the fix rate success for GPS collars by comparing the expected and actual number of GPS locations recorded by GPS devices.

 If you have any questions, feel free to contact us.